-Email is a highly effective channel when targeted to the right recipients.
+Email is a highly effective channel when targeted to the correct recipients.
 It can also be extremely economical at an average cost of $0.015 per email.
-The key is to correctly define receptive audience(s), determine the best cadence of contacts, and offer the right products/services/solutions at the right prices.
+The key is to correctly define receptive audience(s), determine the best cadence of contacts, and offer the right products, services, and solutions at convenient prices.

 Yes, all this does take time and effort.
-But it’s worth it when you realize what misery and potential legal and compliance issues you avoid in the long run.
+But by performing this channel preference overview, you realize what misery and potential legal and compliance issues you avoid in the long run…

 While email remains a popular and profitable channel for marketers, there are downsides.

-It is highly regulated, thanks in part to its explosive growth (and some say exploitation) in the early 2000s, resulting in the CAN-SPAM Act.
+It is highly regulated, partially thanks to its explosive growth (and some say exploitation) in the early 2000s, resulting in the CAN-SPAM Act.
 CAN-SPAM is a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have you stop emailing them, and spells out tough penalties for violations.
-While comprehensive, the Federal Trade Commission outlines seven top requirements of the Act.

-Like life, using email as a marketing channel has its positives and negatives.
-The key is to understand what works with your customers who prefer email: frequency, content, pricing and offers.
+You guessed it…using email as a marketing channel has its positives and negatives.
+The key is to figure out what works with your customers who prefer email: frequency, content, pricing, and offers.